 Some wetsuits use air chambers on the outside of the suit to trap heat.
 Fused with a locking zipper, this mechanism blocks out water to prevent flushing.

-Below is a chart to help you decide what style and thickness (mm) of wetsuit is right for your water climate.
+Below is a chart to help you decide what style and thickness (mm) of wetsuit is right for your water temps and climate.